Danh Sách

 Table "inventory"

 The company could have many copies of a particular film (in one store or many stores).
-Each copy is represented by an inventory
+Each copy is represented by an inventory record.
+The store is linked thru store_id to the table store.

 CREATE TABLE inventory (